helena19/Efficient-Queries-in-MongoDB/README.md

 function, but considered to be a more secure algorithm due to the addition salt, a random data used in the production of the encrypted data output.
-In order to encrypt the fields with the two encryption types we mentioned before, we have utilized the libraries DigestUtils [3] and BcryptPasswordEncoder[4] from Spring for SHA-256 and BCrypt encryption respectively.
+In order to encrypt the fields with the two encryption types we mentioned before, we have utilized the libraries DigestUtils and BcryptPasswordEncoder from Spring for SHA-256 and BCrypt encryption respectively.
 The main purpose of this thesis is to study the efficiency of inserting data and running queries on a NoSQL database, with the data containing encrypted fields, compared to the simple Java Driver that does not support encryption.

-First, the algorithm used in order to efficiently insert documents into the database using the SHA-256 encryption on the requested fields is quoted and analyzed.
+# First, the algorithm used in order to efficiently insert documents into the database using
+the SHA-256 encryption on the requested fields is quoted and analyzed.
 A key element of the implementation is that we provide the user with the ability to define the specific fields they want to appear on the database as encrypted fields.
 In addition to this, the algorithm